ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    {: pre}

    The file is generated from a template file `ingress-ibmsubdomain-template.yaml` under yaml-templates folder by replacing all the values wrapped in the placeholders (`$`) with the appropriate values from the environment variables.
-5. Deploy the Ingress
+5. Deploy the Ingress:
    ```sh
    kubectl apply -f ingress-ibmsubdomain.yaml
    ```
    {: pre}

-6. Open your application in a browser at `https://<myapp>.<ingress-subdomain>/` or run the below command to see the HTTP output
+6. Open your application in a browser at `https://<myapp>.<ingress-subdomain>/` or run the below command to see the HTTP output:
    ```sh
    curl -I https://$MYAPP.$INGRESS_SUBDOMAIN
    ```